-Lessons are presented in 13 chapters that cover topics such as scientific classification, the scientific method, plants, the human body, health, creation science, evolution, mammals, birds, fish, reptiles, amphibians, insects, invertebrates, the microscope, trees, forestry, ecology, and ecosystems.
+Lessons are presented in 13 chapters that cover topics such as scientific classification, the scientific method, plants, the human body, health, creation science, evolution, mammals, birds, fish, reptiles, amphibians, insects, invertebrates, using a microscope, trees, forestry, ecology, and ecosystems.

 At the end of each chapter is a Chapter Review that helps prepare students for the chapter test.
-They are given long lists of words and terms to define and phrases to identify (e.g., eleven systems of the human body or the parts of a tooth on page 115).
+They are given long lists of words and terms to define and phrases to identify (e.g., the eleven systems of the human body or the parts of a tooth on page 115).
 The extensive glossary at the back of the book should be helpful for this.
-Questions in the Chapter Review are presented under the headings of Explain and Apply, but the questions don’t seem distinctly different in the two sections.
+Questions in the Chapter Review are presented under the headings of Explain and Apply, but the questions don’t seem distinctly different in the two sections, and students are expected to write out the answers to both types of questions.
 The most thought-provoking questions seem to be in the fifth chapter which is about creation and evolution.
-It presents a strongly-creationist position and supports belief in a young earth.
+It presents a strongly creationist position and supports belief in a young earth.
 It has Chapter Review questions such as “Explain how specified complexity proves the existence of an intelligent Designer” and “Contrast the assumptions of materialism with what the Bible teaches” (p.
 195).

-You can purchase an answer key for the textbook that has only the answers for both section and chapter questions.
-Alternatively, you can purchase the two-volume teacher’s edition that has answer keys for the textbook along with teaching information and lesson plans.
-The teacher’s edition has reduced images of the student pages that are readable.
-These images are surrounded by the teaching information and answer keys.
-The teacher’s edition alerts you to the activities that will be done for each lesson, but they still make you go to the activities themselves to see what will be required.
+You can purchase a textbook answer key that has only the answers for both section and chapter questions.
+Alternatively, you can purchase the two-volume teacher’s edition that has answer keys for the textbook along with teaching information, lesson plans, and reduced images of the student pages.
+The teacher’s edition alerts you to the activities that will be done for each lesson, but they still require you to go to the activities themselves (in either the textbook or teacher's edition) to see what equipment and resources will be required.
 (I wish it had a list of required resources for the activities at the beginning of each chapter or else in one place for the entire course.)
 The teacher’s edition seems most useful as an answer key and for student assignments.

 There are separate quiz and test books for this course, and there are separate answer keys for the quiz book and the test book.